Onigchi (ONIGCHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Onigchi Historical Price

-According to the latest data gathered on Onigchi live price page, the current price of Onigchi is 0USD.
-The circulating supply of Onigchi(ONIGCHI) is 999.70M ONIGCHI , giving it a market capitalization of $8.25K.
+According to the latest data gathered on Onigchi live price page, the current price of Onigchi is 0.00000797USD.
+The circulating supply of Onigchi(ONIGCHI) is 999.70M ONIGCHI , giving it a market capitalization of $7.97K.

 The Onigchi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ONIGCHI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.